neilotoole/sq/README.md

-`sq` is a command line tool that provides `jq`-style access to structured data sources such as SQL databases, or document formats such as CSV or Excel.
+`sq` is a command line tool that provides `jq`-style access to structured data sources such as SQL databases, or document formats like CSV or Excel.

 `sq` can perform cross-source joins, execute database-native SQL, and output to a multitude of formats including JSON,